Amazing day trips from Malaga

 Caminito del Rey

-The Caminito del Rey was once considered as one of the most dangerous hikes in the world.
-After a period of closure and restoration, the trail is now safe for walkers and adventure seekers.
-However, it is still not for the faint hearted!
+El Caminito del Rey was once considered as one of the most dangerous hikes in the world.
+However, after a period of closure and restoration, the trail is now safe for walkers and adventure seekers.
+Despite being Spain’s most popular hike, it is not for the faint-hearted!
 If you have vertigo or a fear of heights or ‘edges’ – this is not the trail for you!
-The 8km aerial trail will lead you through deep gorges over wooden boardwalks, attached to a sheer cliff face, hanging over 100 metres in the air.
+The 8km aerial trail will lead you through deep gorges and over wooden boardwalks which hang over 100 metres in the air.
 It is definitely one of the most adventurous day trips from Malaga!

-Access to the trail is ticketed and numbers are limited, which means that you are best to book your ticket in advance.
+Access to the trail is ticketed and numbers are limited, therefore, it is best to book your ticket in advance.
 General admission is €10 or €18 if you want a guided tour.

 How to get to Caminito del Rey on a day trip from Malaga?

-The trail is linear, which means that if you have parked your car at the start, or if you took the train to El Churro, you will need to take the shuttle bus back and factor this into your timings.
+The trail is linear, so if you have parked your car at the start, or if you took the train to El Churro, you will need to take the shuttle bus back and factor this into your timings.

 By train